 It goes without saying, the survivor must know which accounts to pay, how they are billed (paper or online), and how do they get paid.
 There are many people that do not handle this part of the household finances.
 It's best to know ahead of time whether it is an online account, or if it must be hand carried to the organization.
-Some even elect for automatic transfer from a bank account, another reason to properly have the account set up to extend past the death of one of its shared members.
+Some even elect for automatic transfer from a bank account, another reason to properly have the account set up to extend past the death of one of it's shared members.

 - There are several additional things you should know when it comes to household management.
 Do you know how to turn off the water?
 Gas?
-Do you know who mows the lawn? - ➤ Do you know your mailman?
-They might be one of the first ones to notice something is amiss if you don't pick up your mail frequently. - ➤ Write the steps down on how to operate the furnace ... the generator ... should there be a storm.
+Do you know how to contact the person who mows the lawn? - Do you know your mailman?
+They might be one of the first ones to notice something is amiss if you don't pick up your mail frequently. - ♦ Write the steps down on how to operate the furnace ... the generator ... even the home's electrical box ... should there be a storm or other emergency.
 It's things like these that can help lessen stress later on.